Clinical Focus

 Therapeutic Approaches

-ACT (Acceptance and Commitment Therapy) is a model which assumes that even in the midst of tremendous pain and suffering, there’s an opportunity to find meaning, purpose, and vitality.
-In ACT, the goal is not to eliminate suffering, but to use the pain as a tool to grow and create a springboard into creating rich and meaningful life.
+ACT (Acceptance and Commitment Therapy) is a model that assumes that even in the midst of tremendous pain and suffering, there’s an opportunity to find meaning, purpose, and vitality.
+In ACT, the goal is not to eliminate suffering, but to use the pain as a tool to grow and create a springboard into creating a rich and meaningful life.